-The Uniting Amendment provides for financial assistance to those in need.
-Why?
-Because we are entering a time when there will be massive unemployment.
-If we do not provide a simple, effecient way to provide for the needs of those who are unable to care for themselves, it will lead to widespead dissatisfaction and eventually a revolution.
+The Uniting Amendment provides for financial assistance to all those in need.
+We are entering a era when there will be massive underemployment due to technological innovation and vocational realignment related to climate change.
+If we do not provide a simple, efficient way to provide for the needs of those who are unable to care for themselves, it will lead to widespread dissatisfaction and eventually a revolution.
 Providing assistance to those in need will eliminate poverty, protect against domestic unrest and preserve our liberty.
 And providing for those in need is morally consistent with civil society.

-The primary function of government as established by the Constitution is to protect our lives, rights and property.
+The primary function of government as established by the Constitution is to protect our rights, property and lives.
 Members of our military and Congress take an oath to protect and defend the Constitution against all enemies, foreign and domestic.
 Our military is the most powerful in the world and it is unlikely that an attack from any foreign enemy would result in the defeat of our country.
-However, under conditions of extreme dissatisfaction among the people of the United States, domestic unrest could result in a usurpation of the government and the protections it provides for our lives, rights, and property.
-This happens all the time throughout the world, even in powerful, well established countries.
+However, under conditions of extreme dissatisfaction among the people of the United States, domestic unrest could result in a usurpation of the government and the protections it provides for our freedom.
+This has happened many times throughout history, even in powerful, well established countries.
 Enemies of domestic origin are more of an existential threat than foreign enemies.
 But what future events or conditions would cause people to turn against the country, and how can the country defend against it?

 The future of employment

-There has been an acceleration of increased productivity due to advancements in information technology and robotics.
-And that will likely continue: more stuff will be produced with less labor.
+There has been an acceleration of increased productivity due to advancements in information technology, robotics and other automation.
+That trend will likely continue: more stuff will be produced with less labor.
 Our labor-saving devices will save labor, duh!
-Going forward, the demand for workers is going to decrease and that decline in demand for labor will accelerate.
+Going forward, the long-term demand for workers is going to decrease and that decline in demand for labor will accelerate.
 There will be fewer and fewer jobs available, while at the same time increased productivity will create less aggregate scarcity of the necessities of life.
+This will cause an increase in wealth, however, that wealth will be less evenly distributed while more unemployed people slip into poverty.
+Ironically, we'll have more wealth, yet more poverty.
 The effects on society will be profound as we approach the technological singularity.

 How can we defend against this threat of domestic unrest while preserving freedom?
 We can't continue to hand over our freedoms to the politicians.
 Private charity should be the primary source to help people in need but relying on voluntary charity may not be sufficient to accommodate everyone in need.
 Simply allowing people to languish is inconsistent with a compassionate society and can result in a revolution with loss of liberty.